kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 * Version 2 Inbound & Outbound (Pre-Consultation)
 <img src="Diagrams/UseCaseDiagram V2.png" width = "100%">

 After some discussions with the tutor, we decided to use his feedback and create one  use case diagram containing both the current and proposed system.
 It was mentioned that use cases could be distinguished by colour coding the proposed system.
 This will give a better comparison and view on how the proposed system will help the call management system in a single glance & will clearly showcase the improvements that the proposed system will make.
-This means we needed to reconfigure the entire use case model by combinign the 2 models and adding relationships that showcase the differences made from the proposed system.
+This means we needed to reconfigure the entire use case model by combining the 2 models and adding relationships that showcase the differences made from the proposed system.

 * Use Case Diagram Final
 <img src="Diagrams/ProposedSystemUseCaseFinal.png" width = "100%">